-When specified on the command line the databaseConnectionURL should not be enclosed in single quotations, however, if the database path contains special characters (e.g. a space) it must be enclosed in double quotes.
+When specified on the command line, the databaseConnectionURL should not be enclosed in single quotes.
+However, if the connection URL contains special characters (such as a space, or a semicolon on a UNIX system), it must be enclosed in double quotes.

 '''

-java -Dij.protocol=jdbc:derby:
+java -Dij.protocol=jdbc:derby: \

--Dij.database=wombat;create=true org.apache.derby.tools.ij
+-Dij.database="wombat;create=true" org.apache.derby.tools.ij

-ij version 10.8
+ij version 10.14

 CONNECTION0 - jdbc:derby:wombat

 = current connection

 ij>

 '''